Special Episode – Maisie Craddock YouTuber Interview

 Maisie Craddock

 Yeah, exactly.
 I remember, I think, maybe a week in I FaceTimed, my parents and just burst into tears.
 And they were like, it’s fine.
 Like, I think it was just the culture shock of like, just completely different environment from being at home.
-And suddenly you’re at camp.
-And like, our bunks were really weird as well.
-And I know it sounds like a little thing.
+Suddenly you’re at camp and like, our bunks were really weird as well.
+I know it sounds like a little thing.
 But we had bunk beds, and all the kids were like, on the ground.
 But the counsellors that shared the bunk were like, above the kids in each corner of the room, but there was no barrier on the bunk bed.
 So it was literally just you could roll off and fall out of the bed.
-So I think I didn’t, but I had a friend that did and broke his nose.
-So I think things like that as well.
+I think I didn’t, but I had a friend that did and broke his nose.
+I think things like that as well.
 When you’re first settling in, you’re like, I don’t know where I am.
 I don’t know anyone.
 I’ve also got this weird bed that I can’t even be comfortable in at night.
 And I’m like shoving myself against the wall.
 So it was all just things like that.
 But you know, once you sort of get settled in and you start making like those friendships that you know, true friendships.
 And it was amazing.
 On the whole.

 Andrew Waterhouse